PetraAI Sentry V1.3: The Self-Powered Guardian of Our Pipelines

 Here is an uncomfortable truth: safety data is only useful if you can trust it.
 In the world of industrial monitoring, this has long been a problem.
 The so-called SCADA gap refers to the disconnect between operational technology (the pipes and pumps) and information technology (the computers and networks).
 Data can be altered, lost, or — worst of all — manipulated.

-The Sentry addresses this with a hardware-based SHA-256 trust ledger.
 Every event record generated by the device is cryptographically hashed, creating a unique digital fingerprint that proves the data has not been tampered with.
 For regulators, auditors, and safety inspectors, this is gold dust.
 It means the data is verifiable, immutable, and legally defensible.

 The company calls this "Proactive Stewardship" — moving the industry from fixing what is broken to preventing breakage in the first place.